apache/echarts-doc/en/coding-standard.md

 function funcName() {
 };

-// For function expression, the comma must not be ignored. var funcName = function () {
+// For function expression, the semicolon must not be ignored. var funcName = function () {
 };
 ```